 Long Island City

-- You'll fall in love withThe best views of the Manhattan skyline right outside your doorstep.
+- You'll fall in love withThe best views of the Manhattan skyline.

-- What to expectA welcoming community that boasts scenic public spaces, trendy eateries and unique street art installations.
+- What to expectScenic public spaces, trendy eateries and unique street art installations.

 - Quick Commute to Manhattan